DataDetective-Neel/DataDetective-Neel/README.md

 → Supports summarization, analytics, and export features

 🔹 **DocuMentor – AI Document Assistant**
-→ Chat-based document understanding with **privacy scanning & smart insights**
-→ Built using **React + Vite** with performance-focused architecture
+→ Fully Private, Fully Offline: DocuMentor runs 100% in your browser using WebAssembly and WebGPU — no servers, no API keys, no data ever leaves your device.
+A built-in Privacy Scanner catches leaked secrets like AWS keys and JWTs before any AI processing begins.

+→ GPU-Accelerated Local AI: Model inference runs directly on your GPU via WebGPU, with a dedicated Web Worker keeping the UI smooth during generation.
+Models are cached in the browser's Origin Private File System so after the first download, everything works offline at full GPU speed.

+→ Three Powerful Document Modes: Upload any PDF or DOCX — Smart Highlights flags Critical, Medium, and Low priority sections with AI reasoning; Student Mode turns your notes into interactive lessons with quizzes and analogies; Research Mode debates your arguments or rewrites your draft.

 🔹 **Industry Project – Vasus Brakes**
 → Built data pipelines & **Power BI dashboards**
 → Delivered actionable insights using statistical analysis

-🔹 **DocuMentor**
-→ Fully Private, Fully Offline: DocuMentor runs 100% in your browser using WebAssembly and WebGPU — no servers, no API keys, no data ever leaves your device.
-A built-in Privacy Scanner even catches leaked secrets like AWS keys and JWTs in your documents before any AI processing begins.
-→ GPU-Accelerated Local AI: Model inference runs directly on your GPU via WebGPU, with a dedicated Web Worker keeping the UI smooth during generation.
-Models are cached in the browser's Origin Private File System so after the first download, everything works offline at full GPU speed.
-→ Three Powerful Document Modes: Upload any PDF or DOCX and choose your workflow — Smart Highlights flags Critical, Medium, and Low priority sections with AI reasoning; Student Mode turns your notes into interactive lessons with quizzes and analogies; Research Mode debates your arguments or rewrites your draft, all grounded in your own uploaded material.
----

 ### What I'm Working On